Grid ref: TL 784 317 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-A Forestry Commission woodland, much of it ancient in origin.
-It is a working woodland with an average of 500 tonnes of timber harvested annually, but conservation is given a high priority.
+This is a large working woodland with an average of 500 tonnes of timber harvested annually, but conservation is given a high priority.
 Where introduced timber trees are harvested, for example, the original native broadleaved trees are replanted or allowed to regenerate naturally.
 The traditional method of coppicing is used also, on species such as sweet chestnut, hazel and ash.

-The main entrance is on Hedingham Road (A1017 Braintree–Hedingham) two miles east of Halstead.
+The main entrance is on Hedingham Road (A1017 Braintree–Hedingham) two miles west of Halstead.
+SatNav: CO9 1UP.